 As a result, imperative languages are more prone to human error.
 Additionally, users must double-check the environment before and after the query and be prepared to deal with any potential erroneous scenarios.

-To better illustrate the differences, imagine you have two children: Izzy and Duncan.
-Izzy represents an imperative query language and Duncan the declarative query language.
+To better illustrate the differences, imagine you have two children: Isabel and Duncan.
+Isabel represents an imperative query language and Duncan the declarative query language.

-Izzy requires an entirely different process.
-You must first inform her that she needs both sheets and blankets to make her bed, and that those materials can be found on top of her bed.
+Isabel requires an entirely different process.
+You must first inform her that she needs both sheets and blankets to make her bed, and that those materials are found on top of her bed.
 Then she requires step-by-step instructions, such as “spread the sheet over the mattress” and “tuck in the edges.”

 The final result will be closely similar to Duncan’s (or perhaps, exactly the same).
 At the end of the process, both children have their beds made.

-On the other end of the spectrum, declarative database query languages let users express what data to retrieve, letting the engine underneath take care of seamlessly retrieving it.
+Declarative query languages let users express what data to retrieve, letting the engine underneath take care of seamlessly retrieving it.
 They function in a more general manner and involve giving broad instructions about what task is to be completed, rather than the specifics on how to complete it.
-It deals with the results rather than the process, thus focusing less on the finer details of each task.
+They deal with the results rather than the process, focusing less on the finer details of each task.

 Using a declarative database query language may also result in better code than what can be created manually, and it is usually easier to understand the purpose of the code written in a declarative language.
 Declarative query languages are also easier to use as they simply focus on what must be retrieved and do so quickly.

-This post is not meant to pit the two types of database query languages against each other; it is meant to highlight the basic pros and cons to consider before deciding which language to use for your project.
+This post is not meant to pit the two types of database query languages against each other; it is meant to highlight the basic pros and cons to consider before deciding which query language to use for your project or application.

 You should select the best query language paradigm for your specific use case.
 Neither paradigm is better than the other; they each have different strengths for software development.

 If your project requires finer accuracy and control, imperative query languages do the job well.
-If the speed and productivity of the process matter more, declarative languages offer the flexibility of getting results without as much effort.
-Ultimately, the choice depends upon your individual use case.
+If the speed and productivity of the development process matter more, declarative languages offer the flexibility of getting results without as much effort.
+Ultimately, the choice depends on you.

-Click below to get your free copy of the O’Reilly Graph Databases ebook and discover how to use graph databases for your application or project.
+Click below to get your free copy of the O’Reilly Graph Databases book and discover how to use graph databases for your application or project.